Mind the Gap: Navigating Inference with Optimal Transport Maps: Related work

 \section{Related work}

-Optimal transport (OT) has recently emerged as a powerful tool for constructing high dimensional maps between distributions, with a growing body of applications in both theoretical and experimental physics~\cite{brenier2002cosmo,levy2022monge,vonhausegger2021bao,otsham2024}.
+Optimal transport has recently emerged as a powerful tool for constructing high dimensional maps between distributions, with a growing body of applications in both theoretical and experimental physics~\cite{brenier2002cosmo,levy2022monge,vonhausegger2021bao,otsham2024}.

 In high-energy physics (HEP), one of the primary applications of OT is to correct discrepancies in simulated datasets through calibration~\cite{Pollard_2022}.
 This approach has been adopted by the ATLAS experiment, which employed OT to calibrate algorithms used for $b$-jet identification~\cite{ATLAS-PAPER-2025}.
 To the best of the author's knowledge, this represents the first instance of a horizontal calibration method applied to jet tagging.
 In contrast, conventional jet-tagging calibration techniques predominantly rely on vertical calibration strategies~\cite{ATLAS:2019EPJC79-970,CMS:2020P06005,ATLAS-PHYS-PUB-2021-035,ATLAS-CONF-2017-064,CMS:2022P03014}.
+Alternative horizontal calibration methods have been proposed, e.g.~via normalizing flows~\cite{Daumann:2024kfd}, but it is important to recognize that these solutions are known not to converge on the optimal-transport map in real-world situations~\cite{Algren_2024}, nor are the solutions unique.

 OT has also been explored in the modeling of complex background processes in the context of double Higgs bosons production at the LHC~\cite{manole2022background}, for anomaly detection algorithms~\cite{craig2024anomaly}, and for variable decorrelation~\cite{Algren_2024}.